-Be sure to hold extended, uncomfortable eye contact with everyone you see.
-Talk down on anyone who expresses anything other than positivity.
+Be sure to hold extended uncomfortable eye contact with everyone you see.
+Talk down on anyone who expresses any emotion other than love.
 Slide in passive aggressive remarks to others to highlight when they are not being spiritual.

 ...Just kidding.
 Please don't do any of that.